ddrcode/maiko/README.md

 # Maiko

-A lightweight, topic-based actor library for Tokio.
+A lightweight, event-based actor library for Tokio.
 Unlike many actor libraries (like Actix or Ractor), that are inspired by Erlang/Akka, Maiko focuses on maximum decoupling and is bringing distributed system patterns (like event broker, topics, etc) to local actor model.